Binstack: Making a maximal multi-dimensional decision

 Even with a conspiracy to throw the election for Q, it wins by a mere 2.5 points out of 20—hardly a resounding victory that would give everyone confidence in the decision.

 Worse: In the real world we rarely have precise scores.
 Attributes like “potential new revenue” and “increased customer satisfaction” are not predictable with accuracy.
 For more qualitative measures we use scales “from 1 to 5” which are even less precise.
-This imprecision adds implicit error, compounded by multiplying weights.
+This imprecision creates inherent error, which is then compounded by multiplying weights.
 Differences in the final results might be more error than signal.
 How would you even know?

 Worse again: The attributes aren’t comparable.
 Whatever units the game uses for “Health,” they’re not related to whatever units the game uses for “Speed.”
 By adding them together, we’re implicitly saying “these are comparable,” but they are not.
 Weights are supposed to solve this by converting everything into some sort of “value,” but if you say out loud what the weights are doing, it sounds incorrect.
 For example: “Every $150k of additional ARR is exactly as valuable to us as 10% more customer satisfaction.
 Indeed, we would be fine with customer satisfaction going down 10% if we added $300k in new ARR.”
 Really?